 We willingly accept your application on our website for our posted job vacancies or when submitted on your own initiative.
 For this purpose, we require various sorts of personal data which we store on our internal applicant databank with your explicit consent until your withdrawal.
 If no appointment is agreed, we erase your application data within six months of its receipt unless you expressly agree to continued storage of data in our talent pool.
 The legal basis for data collection in this case is provided for in Art.
 6 para.
 1 (b) GDPR.

-After entering and transmitting your data, you will reach the server of our third-party provider Google Inc. directly via an encrypted link.
+After entering and transmitting your data, you will reach the server of our third-party provider SmartRecruiters Inc. directly via an encrypted link.
 All data is encrypted using the SSL method.
-We have concluded a data agreement with Google.
+We have concluded a data agreement with SmartRecruiters Inc.

 Confidentiality of emails